PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Jumping to her feet, she hurried straight towards the core.
 It was almost as tall as her.
 She paced around, looking for a likely spot.
 As quickly as she spotted one, she squared her knuckles and punched a level blow, ripping through the seed chamber.
 She gripped the breach and tore it wider.

 Sticking her arm in, the pulp ran up her sleave.
 She felt a pip.
 Pushing further, as far as possible, she mapped the pip's orientation.
 With a concerted shunt, the pip shifted to a better grip and she eased it out.
-Feeling triumphant, she freed another two.
-She fitted all three of the large pips into her pockets.
+Feeling triumphant, she freed another two and fitted all three of the large pips into her pockets.